hydraulic-institute/edb/source/06_section-VI/03_combined.md

 ### Reading a Pump and System Curve Plot

 As the name implies, a **pump and system curve plot** consists of at least two curves.
 The system curve will show the static head of the system (the head required to overcome gravity at zero flow) and the dynamic head, which is the frictional losses at varying flow rates.
-The operating point is where the two curves intersect.
+The operating point is generally where the two curves intersect.

 ![](./reading-1.png "")